 - The company must demonstrate its technical capacity and have an adequate equity base/ access to capital to enable it develop a Free Zone or operate in a Free Zone;

-- The activities of the projects for which the investor seeks the licence to operate in a Free Zone must be commercially viable and must be based on a suitable and credible Business Plan;
+- The activities of the projects for which the Developer or Operator seeks the licence to operate in a Free Zone must be commercially viable and must be based on a suitable and credible Business Plan;

 - Goods and services produced must be for export.
 No more than 20% can be sold on the domestic market; thus an export ratio of 80/20

-- Activities performed in Free Zones should lead to an increase in employment.
+- Activities performed in Free Zones should lead to an increase in employment; and

 - The activities should not endanger the environment.

-8. What are the different licences to be issued by the Authority?
+8. What are the different licences issued by the Authority?

-This is a license which is given to an entity or a corporation which is undertaking the infrastructural development of the Free Zones.
-This may include construction of industrial buildings and warehouses, development of internal roads, landscaping and fencing, as well as provision of utilities like power, water, sewerage systems and telecommunications.
+This is a license which is issued to Developers who are investing in infrastructure development like construction of industrial buildings and Warehouses, development of internal roads, landscaping and fencing, as well as provisions of utilities like power, water, sewerage systems and telecommunication lines.